 The employment rate of 20-64-year-old population with foreign background was 54.0 per cent among men and 46.6 among women.
 The employment rate of men is highest in the age group of 25–54-year olds and that of women in the age group of 45–54-year-olds.
 The employment rates of residents with foreign and Finnish background differ more among women than men.

 Higher education does not protect residents with a foreign mother tongue from unemployment as efficiently as Finnish- and Swedish-speaking residents.
 The unemployment rate among residents with a foreign mother tongue remains fairly constant regardless of their education.

 The employment situation of residents with foreign background varies greatly with background country.
 While some nationality groups have come to Finland mainly in search of work, others have come as refugees.
 Residents with refugee background have had more difficulties in finding a job than other people.
 Those born in Sweden and Estonia as well as elsewhere in the Western Europe had the highest employment rate.

 The statistical occupational groups of “service or sales workers” and “professionals” were prominent in the occupational structure of both foreign- and Finnish-background Helsinki residents.
-Professionals included, for example, university teachers, application planners, translators and marketing experts.
+Professionals included, for example, university teachers, application planners and translators.

 In many occupational groups, the proportion of foreign-background employees is considerable.
-In 2014 this proportion was almost 50 per cent among office and establishment cleaners as well as bus or tram drivers.
-Among restaurant managers, housekeeping supervisors and house builders, it was over one-third.
+In 2015 this proportion was almost 50 per cent among office and establishment cleaners as well as bus or tram drivers.
+Among restaurant managers and house builders, it was over one-third.